Skip to main content

 If you’re 18 or over, contact the council's housing team to make a homelessness application.

-You may not get emergency housing, but you should get a personal housing plan with advice on finding a home.
+You might not get emergency housing, but you should get a personal housing plan with advice on finding a home.

 If things are bad at home